 - Powerful data fusion and integration capabilities

-- Handles structured, unstructured, and geospatial data together
+- Handles structured, unstructured, and geospatial data side by side

-- Strong presence in defense and intelligence communities
+- Deep roots in defense and intelligence communities

 - Ontology-based approach to data modeling